Peter-Walsh/Calculator/README.md

 This is my simple calulator appliation.
 It supports several of the basic functions of a calculator and evaluates infix expressions with a wide range of operators and operands.

 # Goal
-The goal of me building this project was to get more experience using the Python programming language, and familierize myself with several of the basic data strucutures in preparation for my data strucutes course.
-Besides working with these data structures, I
+The goal of me building this project was to familierize myself with some basic data strucutures and learn how to work with regular expressions and pattern matching in Python.

 # Functionality
 - Evaluating infix expressions, can handle addition, subtraction, multiplication, division, exponentiation